 After all of Halloween hoopla we spent a week learning about bats.
 I love this unit and I was really excited because we had a new project this year.
 My kids made Sara Cooley’s, Bat Mobiles.
 They were so proud of these:

-This week we’re celebrating 50 Days of School.
+So this week we’re celebrating 50 Days of School.
 Cara’s unit is one of my favorite TpT purchases ever!

 Speaking of themes…